Nitish, Tejashwi hold 'historic' meet with Kharge, Rahul; pledge to take opposition unity forward | Politics

 Rahul Gandhi said the opposition will together develop its vision for the country and present the same before people as they fight the ongoing ideological battle together.

-This is the first formal effort in forging an opposition unity ahead of next year's election as the Congress chief would be meeting top leaders of various opposition parties in the coming few days.
+This is the first formal effort in forging an opposition unity ahead of next year's election.
+The Congress chief would be meeting top leaders of various Opposition parties in the coming few days.

 He said the leaders present at the meeting will work on a common line of thought and asserted that efforts were being made in this regard.

+''In this battle of ideology, a historic step has been taken today towards the unity of the opposition.
+Standing together, will fight together - for India,'' Gandhi said in a tweet in Hindi and shared his picture with other leaders.

-Asked how many opposition parties will come together, he said, ''This is a process and we will develop the opposition's vision for the country and all those parties that will come together with us, we will together fight the ongoing ideological fight in the country.'' ''We will unitedly stand against the attack on institutions, the attack on the country,'' he said, adding that a very important step has been taken today.
+The JDU tweeted in Hindi, saying, ''Nitish ji will prove to be the architect of opposition unity in the 2024 Lok Sabha elections.''
+Asked how many opposition parties will come together, Gandhi said, ''This is a process and we will develop the opposition's vision for the country and all those parties that will come together with us, we will together fight the ongoing ideological fight in the country.'' ''We will unitedly stand against the attack on institutions, the attack on the country,'' he said, adding a very important step has been taken today.

 The meeting at Kharge's residence comes amid talks of like-minded opposition parties coming together on a common platform to defeat the BJP in next year's Lok Sabha elections.